 Dispersion Compensation for 3P Microscopy

-Three-photon microscopy (3P) with its excitation wavelengths from 1300 nm to 1700 nm is significantly dependent on the “correct” pulse width.
+Three-photon microscopy (3P) with its typical excitation wavelengths from 1300 nm to 1700 nm is significantly dependent on the “correct” pulse width.
 This is because the pulse width determines how many photons are simultaneously available to initiate a multiphoton resonance.
 The task of 3P dispersion compensation is now to manage short pulses in such a way that they can reach the sample without being broadened when passing through a microscope.

 Maintaining short pulses in 3P-microscopy is challenging due to two reasons.
 First of all, the signal generation in 3P microscopy is proportional to the inverse square of the pulse width, while the signal generation in 2P microscopy is only proportional to the inverse (hence not square) pulse width.
 To put it simple, this means that very short pulses (i.e. ~ 40 – 70 fs) are necessary to generate sufficient signal.
 Small changes in the pulse width have a big effect on the signal.

-Secondly, the short pulse durations generated by a laser must be maintained when passing through the microscope and on entering the sample.
+Secondly, the short pulse durations generated by a laser must be maintained after passing through the microscope and on entering the sample.
 The pulse width at the sample is the result of a combination of the initial pulse width of the laser and the broadening of the pulse as it passes through the optical materials of the microscope.
 Additional pulse broadening occurs when passing through immersion fluids, water, and when entering the biological sample itself.

 The pulse broadening is caused by group velocity dispersion (GVD).
 GVD is a material parameter with the physical unit [fs²/mm] and describes the relationship between dispersion and length of the optical path.
 A complete microscope assembly including the sample consists of a mix of different materials with different GVDs.
-The sum of the GVDs of the individual materials is called net GVD.

 To compensate for pulse broadening a sophisticated optical compensation layout is required.
 The task of the dispersion unit is to introduce a certain amount of GDD (Group Delay Dispersion) to compensate for the GVD of the microscope assembly.
 The GDD is a device parameter with the physical unit [fs²], and describes here the total dispersion of light that needs to be compensated when passing through the optical path.